Unveiling Fine-Grained Visual Traces: Evaluating Multimodal Interleaved Reasoning Chains in Multimodal STEM Tasks: Methodology

-To ensure data quality and evaluation operability, we established rigorous exclusion criteria.
-We discarded samples where: (1) the image is purely decorative or highly redundant with the text; (2) the problem is ambiguous or solely tests OCR capabilities; or (3) the image quality is too low to support stable annotation.
-Furthermore, we implemented an objective two-ended truncation filter for problem difficulty.
-We removed ``overly simple'' problems that experts universally agreed required no explicit intermediate reasoning, thereby preventing the task from degrading into basic visual recognition.
-Conversely, we excluded ``overly difficult'' problems where experts could not reach a stable consensus or formulate a verifiable step-level standard process.
-This dual filtering ensures that the retained samples maintain high consistency in both verifiable reasoning and moderate difficulty.
+\paragraph{Data Filtering} We applied strict filtering criteria to ensure data quality and evaluation reliability.
+We removed samples where: (1) the image was purely decorative or redundant with the text; (2) the problem was ambiguous or mainly tested OCR ability; or (3) the image quality was too low to support stable annotation.
+We further applied a two-sided difficulty filter: problems that experts agreed required no explicit intermediate reasoning were discarded to avoid reducing the benchmark to basic visual recognition.
+Conversely, problems were also excluded if experts could not reach a stable consensus or formulate a verifiable step-level solution process.
+The resulting domain distribution reflects different levels of intrinsic visual dependency across STEM fields.
+Engineering and Physics naturally contain more graduate-level problems that require spatial or geometric reasoning, whereas {\bf many candidate problems in Mathematics and Biology were removed because they could be solved through purely textual reasoning}.
+This filtering strategy helps reduce unimodal shortcuts and ensures that retained samples require meaningful use of visual evidence.

-It is worth noting that the distribution of test instances varies across domains, reflecting the varying degrees of intrinsic visual dependency across scientific disciplines.
-To prevent unimodal shortcuts, we exclusively retained problems where the solution strictly necessitates the interpretation of spatial relations or geometric structures.
-Engineering and Physics naturally offer a higher density of such visually-indispensable tasks at the graduate level , whereas many candidate problems in Mathematics or Biology were excluded for being solvable via pure textual logic.

-\subsubsection{\textbf{Solution Structuring}}

-Following the filtering phase, the expert-verified reference solutions were unified into an interleaved image-text step structure suitable for multimodal evaluation.
-To enhance structural efficiency and standardization, we utilized GPT-5.4 Codex with fixed prompts for the initial step-level decomposition and modality tag assignment.
-It is important to note that GPT-5.4 Codex was strictly limited to formatting the expert-provided reference solutions and was not used to independently generate new answers.
-This automated structuralization was followed by rigorous manual review and correction to ensure each step constitutes an independent and verifiable reasoning unit.

-For visual steps, experts further annotated the local visual evidence supporting the current reasoning utilizing bounding boxes (BBoxes).
-When a single step relied on multiple dispersed regions, multiple BBoxes were permitted.
-This design allows visual steps to pinpoint the specific local evidence actively participating in the reasoning process, providing fine-grained supervision for subsequent step-level image alignment evaluation.
+\paragraph{Solution Structuring}